laravel-enso/enso/README.md

 - an owner can have many roles
 - an user has **just one owner** and **just one role**
 - the role of a user may only be one of the roles available for its owner
-- users have an active or inactive status, where inactive users cannot login or make requests into the application (but can set/reset their password)
+- users have an active or inactive status, where inactive users cannot login or make requests in the application (but can set/reset their password)

 #### Preferences

-The mechanism allows saving and loading upon every request the user's preferences for several aspects of the application.
+The mechanism allows saving and loading of the user's preferences for several aspects of the application.
 - the preferences can be updated from the right-hand sidebar.
-From here the user can also reset the preferences to default.
+From there the user can also reset the preferences to default.
-- the user's preferences are store in the `preferences` table, under `value` column in JSON format.
+- the user's preferences are stored in the `preferences` table, under `value` column, in JSON format.
 - list of preferences
     - `lang` - the user's language
     - `theme` - the currently selected theme
-    - `dtStateSave` - flag for saving the state/preferences for each data-table within the application (for up to 90 days)
-    - `fixedHeader` - flag for setting the header fixed or scrollable
-    - `collapsedSidebar` - flag for setting the starting position of the main sidebar extended or collapsed

 #### Translations

-A light translation service is available for the front-end, that may be called from any page or VueJS component
-- the service endpoint is:  (GET) `home/getTranslations`
-- takes a list of however many string parameters
-- gives back a JSON object, when the property names are the given parameters, and their values are their translated values

-The service uses the Laravel `__()` translation method/mechanism in order to get the translated values.
+Are loaded at application load, and refreshed as needed

 #### Environment
 - config